 We have been providing volunteer emergency care to the citizens and visitors to LaVale, Maryland, and the surrounding communities of Allegany County since 1969.
 Our equipment includes two Advanced Life Support (ALS) certified ambulances and one Basic Life Support (BLS) certified chase car.
-As of September 2017 our membership included 22 EMTs and 5 Paramedics (including one Flight Paramedic from MSP's Aviation Division Trooper 5).
 We provide emergency medical services to the community 24 hours a day, 7 days a week, 365 days a year.
-In addition to our volunteers, we are staffed around the clock with one BLS crew from the Allegany County Division of EMS.
+In addition to our volunteers, we are staffed around the clock with one ALS crew from the Allegany County Division of EMS.

 If you are interested in learning more about the history of the rescue squad, we invite you to stop by our station to view our archives of photographs, newspaper articles, and a variety of other historical information.